Best Honey for Cooking

 Quick Answer

 Wildflower honey is the most versatile cooking honey, handling marinades, glazes, and sauces with ease.
-For BBQ and grilling, buckwheat or avocado honey adds bold depth.
-Orange blossom honey brightens vinaigrettes and Asian-inspired dishes.
-Clover honey is the safe all-purpose choice for any recipe.
+For BBQ and grilling, buckwheat adds bold malty depth that stands up to smoke and spice.
+Orange blossom honey brightens Asian stir-fries, citrus vinaigrettes, and seafood glazes.
+Acacia honey is ideal for delicate cream sauces and honey butter — it stays permanently liquid (F/G ratio ~1.47) and never crystallizes in the bottle.
+Clover honey is the safe all-purpose fallback for any recipe that simply calls for honey.

 What to Look For

 Match honey flavor intensity to your dish—mild honeys for delicate dishes, bold honeys for robust flavors.
 Choose liquid honey for easy measuring and incorporation.
-When cooking with heat, use conventional rather than raw honey since heating destroys raw benefits anyway.
+When cooking with heat, use conventional rather than raw honey since heating above 40°C destroys enzymes and raw benefits anyway.
 For glazes, choose honey with moderate viscosity that coats evenly.
-For marinades, thinner honeys penetrate meat fibers better.
+For marinades, thinner honeys (acacia, clover) penetrate meat fibers better than thick varieties.

 Top Recommendations